Tesla: Not clear yet whether Elon Musk's plan to go private makes sense

 Musk said in the blog post that he needs to complete discussions with Tesla's other major investors before he presents a formal proposal to the special committee of the board.

-Tesla's (TSLA) stock was up slightly in premarket trading Tuesday.
-But it is still at only $357, well below the $420 price that Musk has proposed for taking the company private.
-That suggests many investors have doubts the deal will be completed.
+Tesla's (TSLA) stock was down about 1% on Tuesday at $353.
+That is well below the $420 price that Musk has proposed for taking the company private, and suggests many investors have doubts the deal will be completed.